How much does it cost to participate and is it tax deductible?

-Give Where You Live raises funds and allocates them to the less fortunate in our community on an annual basis via major grants programs within Geelong and district including the Surf Coast.
+Give Where You Live Foundation raises funds and allocates them to the less fortunate in our community on an annual basis via major grants programs within the Geelong and district including the Surf Coast.

 How do I get to and from the event?

 You can park your car along the Esplanade in Torquay.
 We suggest the parking areas along Whites Beach just up from Bomboras kiosk and the Fishermans Club.
-Free buses will then be available to take you to the start at Aireys Inlet Skate park- you can also make your own arrangements to park or be dropped off at the Aireys Skate park for the start.
-Buses will depart Torquay at 6am for the 7am start at Aireys Inlet (bookings are essential).
-Please reserve your place here
+Free buses will then be available to take you to the start at Aireys Inlet Skate park- you can also make your own arrangements to park or be dropped off at the Aireys Skate park for the start (bookings are essential).

 You will then be able to pick up your car, or be collected by friends/relatives at the Trek’s finish at Elephant Walk Reserve, Torquay.
+We run a free shuttle bus to take you from the finish line back to where you parked your car in the morning.
 Unfortunately we are unable to provide transport back to Aireys Inlet at the end of the trek.

 Event Start Point